-Self Storage India Expands Gurugram Warehouse Facility | Business
+Self Storage India Expands Gurugram warehouse facility | Business

-Self Storage India is keen to open its doors on 8th October to new customers looking for self-storage solutions around Delhi NCR NEW DELHI, Oct.
-8, 2020,/PRNewswire/ -- Self Storage India, India's first self-storage company, is growing its presence around Delhi NCR with the expansion of its Gurugram warehouse.
-The expanded Gurugram facility has 50% more capacity to cater to India's growing self-storage needs.
+New Delhi [India], October 8 (ANI/PRNewswire): Self Storage India, India's first self-storage company, is growing its presence around Delhi NCR with the expansion of its Gurugram warehouse.
+The expanded Gurugram facility has 50 per cent more capacity to cater to India's growing self-storage needs.
 As a one-stop solution for anyone moving homes, requiring a home-office, or needing extra storage space for their business, Self Storage India aims to streamline the storage experience.
 The professional team members ensure a stress-free experience by guiding customers through the simplified process.

 - READ MORE ON: